-A margin call is a broker’s demand on an investor using margin to deposit additional money or securities so that the margin account is brought up to the minimum maintenance margin.
-Margin calls occur when the account value depresses to a value calculated by the broker’s particular formula.
+A margin call is a broker’s demand on an investor to deposit additional money or securities so that the margin account is brought up to the minimum account maintenance level.
+Margin calls occur when the account value decreases to a value that is lower than the acceptable minimum margin value as calculated by the broker’s particular formula.

 Margin calls are not what an investor should aim for.
 A margin call may result in all trading accounts held by the investor with that broker being closed down until the investor has replaced the lost funds he borrowed.
 A margin call can also result in legal action against the investor if the investor fails to replace borrowed funds within a certain period of time, which is usually 24 hours.

-Some investment firms allow a leverage of up to 400, meaning an investor can borrow up to 400 times his initial investment to place trades.
+Some investment firms allow a leverage of 400 or more; meaning an investor can borrow up to 400 times his initial investment to place trades.

 TMI limits the use of leverage to bare minimum, avoiding it completely when possible in an effort to reduce risk exposure to bare minimum.

 Accessibility of funds simply means that you the investor can withdraw money from your investment accounts, either partial or in full, should the need arise.